top of page

 What About Neighborhoods Outside the Main Event Footprint?

-Even neighborhoods outside the transit gateway and fan zone map may feel secondary effects.
+Even neighborhoods outside the transit gateway and fan zone map will feel secondary effects.
 Metro is deploying approximately 300 additional buses during the tournament, borrowing about 200 from 11 regional transit agencies.
-That means bus service patterns across the county may shift slightly as vehicles are reallocated to event routes.
+Bus service patterns across the county may shift as vehicles are reallocated to event routes.

-For most of the Valley beyond North Hollywood and Woodland Hills, the World Cup will show up as heavier traffic on the 101 and 405 on match days (especially evening kickoffs), slightly busier commercial areas near transit connections, and more general visitor activity across the region.
+For most of the Valley beyond North Hollywood and Woodland Hills, the World Cup will show up as heavier traffic on the 101 and 405 on match days (especially evening kickoffs), more activity near transit connections, and the Kick It in the Park watch parties at Whitsett Fields, Lanark, Northridge, Sheldon Arleta, and Sylmar.
 The fan zone at Hansen Dam Lake (July 2 through 5) will bring a localized event to Lake View Terrace that the neighborhood does not typically experience.

-The economic footprint extends broadly too.
-The Host Committee has cited Epsilon Economics projections of $892 million in increased spending across LA County, with total economic impact (including projected media value for future tourism) expected to exceed $1.1 billion.
+The Host Committee has cited projections of $892 million in increased spending across LA County, with total economic impact expected to exceed $1.1 billion.
 Some of that spending will show up in neighborhoods far from the stadium in the form of restaurant traffic, lodging demand, and retail activity.

 What Does This Mean If You Own a Home in Los Angeles?